Jasper Hiking: How to Spend Two Days In

 Jasper National Park

-- Jasper National Park: Day One
+- 2 Days in Jasper National Park: Day One

-- Jasper National Park: Day Two
+- 2 Days in Jasper National Park: Day Two

-For the avid hikers, Banff National Park is the more popular Rocky Mountain destination, but for families or the casual hiker, Jasper National Park is the destination of choice.
+For the avid hikers, Banff National Park is the more popular Rocky Mountain destination, but for families or the casual hiker, hiking in Jasper National Park is the more optimal choice.
 Equally as stunning and less crowded, Jasper National Park is one of the most beautiful, awe-inspiring places to visit in the world.
 Established in 1907, Jasper National Park is at the most northern end of the four adjoining mountain parks —Banff National Park, Kootenay National Park, and Yoho National Park.
 Right in the midst of the spectacular Rocky Mountains, its beautiful scenery of snow-capped peaks, glacier-fed lakes, rivers and mineral springs attract more than 3 million visitors each year.

-Jasper National Park: Day One
+2 Days in Jasper National Park: Day One

 Mount Edith Cavell